-1. Click the Add button (pop-up Figure 4-50), and you will see the screen below (shown in Figure 4-50).
+1. Click the Add button in Figure 4-49, and you will see the screen as shown in Figure 4-50.

-- 2. Enter the following data: - Destination Network Address: The Destination Network Address is the address of the network or host that you want to assign to a static route. - > Subnet Mask: The Subnet Mask determines which portion of an IP Address is the network portion, and which portion is the host portion. - ➤ Use Interface: Select the Interface name in the text box, or else, the default Use Interface will be adopted for the Static Route. - > Use Gateway IP Address: If you select the IPoE or IPoA mode for Use Interface, the screen above will display this item, you should type the Gateway address correctly, and the other option for Use Interface will adopt the default Gateway address for the Static Route. - 3.
-Click Save/Apply to save it.
+- 2. Enter the following data: - Destination Network Address: The Destination Network Address is the address of the network or host that you want to assign to a static route. - Subnet Mask: The Subnet Mask determines which portion of an IP Address is the network portion, and which portion is the host portion. - ➤ Use Interface: Select the Interface name in the text box, or else, the default Use Interface will be adopted for the Static Route. - > Use Gateway IP Address: If you select the IPoE or IPoA mode for Use Interface, the screen above will display this item, you should type the Gateway address correctly, and the other option for Use Interface will adopt the default Gateway address for the Static Route. - 3.
+Click Save/Apply to and then you will see you settings as shown in Figure 4-49.